 In this blog, we will discuss how to configure the service group using local integration scenario in SOAMANAGER.
-This is useful when you want to replicate Business partner data from S/4 to more than one external system (example C4C and Fieldglass), using Data Replication Framework (DRFOUT).
-It is recommened to create logical ports based on integration scenarios for service groups, rather than creating logical ports manually in SOAMANAGER.
+This is useful when you want to replicate master data from S/4 to more than one external system (example SAP Cloud for Customer aka C4C and SAP Fieldglass), using Data Replication Framework (DRFOUT).
+It is recommended to create logical ports based on integration scenarios for service groups, rather than creating logical ports manually in SOAMANAGER.

 Note: The approach mentioned in the blog is based on decentralized configuration, where there is no central service registry, but local ABAP service registry is used for publishing and WSDL retrieval.
 Check SAP note 2605166 for further details.

 For Central configuration approach please check the part II of this blog.

 For additional information such as prerequisites (Authorizations, Service Users in ABAP Stack, Business Functions etc) and additional explanation of various steps , please refer to Configuring the SOA Manager for MDG (NW 7.40 or higher) on SAP Help.

 In this blog we will configure the service group MDG_BS_SUPPLIERREPLICATEREQ to configure the consumer proxies BusinessPartnerSUITEBulkReplicateRequest_Out (CO_MDG_BP_RPLCTRQ) and BusinessPartnerRelationshipSUITEBulkReplicateRequest_Out (CO_MDG_BP_RELATIONSHIP_OUT)

 Configuration in SOAMANAGER